d-oliveros/isomorphine/README.md

 var isomorphine = require('isomorphine');
 module.exports = isomorphine.proxy();
 ```
-In the server, `isomorphine.proxy()` requires all the modules in the current directory, and creates an express router listening to remote procedure calls (RPCs) on those methods.
+In the server, `isomorphine.proxy()` requires all the files in the current directory, and creates an express router listening to remote procedure calls (RPCs) on those methods.
+It scans the files recursively, and also includes files inside folders in the current directory.

 In the browser, `isomorphine.proxy()` scans the file structure of your modules in the current directory via the webpack loader, and returns an object with a mirror of all the entities mapped to RPCs.
 You can use these functions the same way as you would use the functions in the server.
 These modules are _not_ required in the browser.